Warring States Period Great Wall, Qin Dynasty Great Wall, Han Dynasty Great Wall, Ming Dynasty Great Wall

-During the Spring and Autumn Period (770 - 476BC) and Warring States period (476 - 221BC), each state constructed its own great wall.
+During the Spring and Autumn Period (770 - 476BC) and Warring States period (476 - 221BC), each state constructed its own wall.
 However, each one was still in the initial stage of development.
-The Great Wall well-known to all is the ‘Ten-thousand-Li Great Wall’ that was connected and built by Emperor Shihuang in the Qin Dynasty (221 - 207BC).
+The well-known to all is the 'Ten-thousand-Li Great Wall' that was connected and built by Emperor Shihuang in the Qin Dynasty (221 - 207BC).

 Gansu Province: Minxian County – Lintao County – Dingxi County